remoteintech/remote-jobs/company-profiles/product-hackers.md

 ## Company blurb

 Product Hackers is an early company based in Madrid which develop cool software and technology, mainly web and APP.
-We offer consultancy services, **growth** services -which are our core- and develop in-house products to sell them worldwide.
+We offer consultancy services, **growth** services, _which are our core_, and develop in-house products to sell them worldwide.

 ## Company size